This design is meant to be reviewed at desktop size.

 Standard autoimmune workups check ANA, rheumatoid factor, inflammatory markers like CRP and ESR, and a few organ-specific antibodies.
 Those tests confirm what you already know.
 They do not explain why your immune system is misbehaving.
 Our evaluation looks for the triggers.

-- Food sensitivity panels and IgG reactivity testing
+• Food sensitivity and IgG reactivity testing Identifies the foods provoking an immune response.

-- Environmental toxic burden (heavy metals, mold, mycotoxins)
+• Environmental toxic burden Heavy metals, mold, and mycotoxins.

-- Full thyroid panel with antibodies (not just TSH)
+• Full thyroid panel with antibodies Thyroid function and autoimmunity, not just TSH.

-- Nutritional deficiency panel (vitamin D, B-complex, minerals, amino acids)
+• Nutritional deficiency panel Vitamin D, B-complex, minerals, and amino acids.

 What to Expect